Powerful Hurricane Irma could be next weather disaster

 Unfortunately, Irma will remain in a low-shear environment for the next several days, so there isn’t much hope that Irma will weaken any time soon.

-From there the forecast becomes a lot less clear, with some major differences among some of the key models meteorologists use to forecast hurricanes, differences so drastic that in one instance Irma slides harmlessly back out to sea and in another it makes multiple disastrous landfalls in the Caribbean and likely the United States after that.
+From there, the forecast becomes a lot less clear, with some major differences among some of the key models meteorologists use to forecast hurricanes.
+The differences are so drastic that one prediction has Irma sliding harmlessly back out to sea, while in another, it makes multiple disastrous landfalls in the Caribbean and likely hits the United States after that.

 The European model, or ECMWF, and the American GFS model have had some notable showdowns before, most notably with Hurricane Sandy.

-With Sandy, the ECMWF correctly predicted a landfall in the northeast nearly a week ahead, while the GFS continually kept the storm offshore in what became a major black eye for the US weather modeling industry.
-There have been other examples where the GFS model has performed better than the European model, such as with a few major snowstorms in the northeast.
+With Sandy, the ECMWF correctly predicted a landfall in the Northeast nearly a week ahead, while the GFS continually kept the storm offshore in what became a major black eye for the US weather-modeling industry.
+There have been other examples in which the GFS model has outperformed its European counterpart, such as with a few major snowstorms in the Northeast.

 Right now, the GFS has Irma taking a more northerly track that curves to the north before it reaches the Caribbean, thus making a US landfall much less likely.

-The European model keeps the storm tracking further west and into the Caribbean by the middle of next week.
+The European model keeps the storm tracking further west, nearing the Bahamas by the end of next week.

-Ryan Maue, a meteorologist with WeatherBell Analytics, said, “The ECMWF sees a much stronger ridge or Bermuda High [than the GFS] which forces Irma west, whereas the GFS has a weaker ridge and a more rightward, parabolic track.”
+“The ECMWF sees a much stronger ridge or Bermuda High (than the GFS) which forces Irma west, whereas the GFS has a weaker ridge and a more rightward, parabolic track,” said Ryan Maue, a meteorologist with WeatherBell Analytics.

 “The prospects for major impacts anywhere from Cuba to Carolinas is concerning for this very reliable model,” Maue said.

-Irma is still more than 1,500 miles east of the Leeward Islands and any impacts from the storm shouldn’t be felt until Tuesday or Wednesday for the Leeward Islands and Puerto Rico.
+Irma is still more than 1,700 miles east of the Leeward Islands, and any impacts from the storm wouldn’t be felt until Tuesday or Wednesday for the Leeward Islands and Puerto Rico.

-On its current track, the storm will be near the LEsser Antilles by late Tuesday.
-The forecast has the storm strenghtening again by late Sunday as it moves over warmer ocean temperatures and more favorable upper level atmospheric conditions.
-It could reach close to a Category 4 by Tuesday as it moves into the western Atlantic.